AutoViML/pandas_dq/README.md

 <li>It detects imbalanced classes and suggests to use resampling techniques or class weights. </li>
 <li>It detects feature leakage and suggests to avoid using features that are not available at prediction time. </li>
 </ol>
+Notice that for large datasets, this report generation may take time.
+So please be patient while it analyzes your dataset!

 ### 2. Fix_DQ class: a scikit_learn transformer which can detect data quality issues and clean them all in one line of code